aagricola/17-ED/week-8_Functions-Arrays/README.md

 []"Hektor"](http://juerglehni.com/works/hektor), Jürg Lehni & Uli Franke, 2002

-## Generative Type

-I know many of you are interested in Generative Type.
-I am granting you access to log in to Creative Applications with my credentials (bc it costs money)

-- username: aagricola
-- password: expandeddesign

-[This is a wonderful tutorial](http://www.creativeapplications.net/processing/generative-typography-processing-tutorial/) created by Amnon Owed with extensive lessons in using Processing to create generative text.
-The first few Image Based examples should be understandable based on what we have learned in class.

 ## What are Functions?
 - Functions are a means of taking the parts of our program and separating them into modular pieces, making the code easier to read and understand (making your